Speak2/Django_assignment/README.md

 );
 ```

-the location table schema along with manay to many relation table schema with locations table and amenities table-
+The schema for the `Property` table, along with the schema for the many-to-many relationship tables between the `Locations` table and the `Property` table, as well as the `Amenities` table and the `Property` table-
 ```sql
 CREATE TABLE Property (
     id SERIAL PRIMARY KEY,